carleton-spacehogs/bioinformatics-carleton/pages/protocols/comp_bio_workshop.md

 Right-click on the following links (or Control-click) to download this data to your computer.
 Move it to the Desktop.
 [Link to data] (pages/data/ERR598995_assembly_formatted.fasta)

-And download the following data and put it in your new folder:
+And download the following data and put it in your new folder.
+The data includes:
-*placeholder*

-1) assembled contigs with the cleaned up names (i.e. >c_000000000001)
+1) assembled sequences, called contigs  (i.e. >c_000000000001)
-2) all of your sorted .bam and .bai files that you already mapped to those contigs last week
+2) bam files, which contain mapping data of metagenomes to your contigs.

 #### 3. Make contigs database
-The first thing you have to do is make contigs database, which contains the sequences of your contigs, plus lots of information about those contigs.
+The first thing you have to do is make a database of your contigs.
+Contigs are basically sequences that you have assembled together from lots of little short sequences.
+(I've done that step for you already.)
+We're going to put all of those assembled sequences into a nice organized database.
+This database will contain the sequences of your contigs, plus lots of extra information about those contigs.

 -`anvi-gen-contigs-database` is the anvi’o script that makes the contigs database.